-The GTX 1060 is a big step up from the 1050, offering a massive 95% performance boost.
+The RTX 2060 is a big step up from the RX 570, offering a massive 74% performance boost and the RTX feature.
 With this powerhouse, you’ll be exceeding the PS4 Pro by a pretty good margin, and will also start knocking on the door to VR capabilities!
 You won’t have a problem playing games at 1080p60 with this card.

-However, it’s not all good news since buying this GPU will add a decent $80 to the cost of the build.
-Moreover, if you don’t upgrade the CPU alongside it, you may find it bottlenecking in some titles.
+However, it’s not all good news since buying this GPU will add a decent $250 to the cost of the build.
+But after that, you can relax for the next year or so without upgrades.

 The Corsair CXM 450W offers 50W less of power but is still has an 80+ Bronze Certification, which is pretty good.
 But that’s not why we’re recommending it.
 The real reason why is simple: less headaches.